 1. Use Apps that Increase Productivity

 Do popular apps like Facebook and Instagram dominate your home screen?
 Replace them with apps that boost productivity, such as Circa and Todoist, or apps that improve health (Pact) or language skills (Duolingo).
 You’ll be encouraged to use these apps more often when they’re the first thing you see after you turn your phone on.
 You can also get a lot done with Google Assistant.
 This tool will help you send text messages and make calendar appointments faster as well as set reminders by voice on your phone.
+Mailbird has recently launched their calendar feature that could ease your tasks, boost productivity and integrate all your existing calendars into one interface to keep up with your schedule.
 You can do this if you have a Google Home speaker.
 The speaker will play the reminders at a time you set.
 You’ll never miss an important meeting because reminders also run from the speaker to your phone.

 2. Sync your Documents with Cloud Storage

 If you have a file manager, keep your docs in sync with cloud storage.
 This works exactly the same way as on a computer.
 Autosync, which are third-party apps for Google Drive, Box, Dropbox, and Microsoft OneDrive, are a nifty productivity booster, providing automatic two-direction sync for any document stored internally on your phone.
 Of course, having high internet speed would help.
 However, these files can be opened offline via a compatible app.